Reduce Food Waste in Your Home

 At the store:

 • Buy the amount you need.
-Larger size might cost less per unit, but not if you’ll throw out what spoils before you can use it.
+Larger sizes might cost less per unit, but not if you’ll throw out what spoils before you can use it

 • Beware of Buy one, Get one free–It’s not a bargain if you waste some of it.